-Listening to Ms. Van passionately talk about the "high-class MSG" and the positive feedback from relatives, friends and consumers, no one would have thought that there was a time when her friends were "scared" of her because of the fish sauce smell all over her body, there was a time when she lost everything and had to start over...
+Listening to Ms. Van passionately talk about the "high-class MSG" and the positive feedback from relatives, friends and consumers, no one would have thought that there was a time when her friends were "scared" of her because of the smell of fish sauce all over her body, there was a time when she lost everything and had to start over...

-At first, when she had no experience, Ms. Van put the sea worms directly into the fish sauce but it did not bring out the characteristic delicious flavor.
+At first, when she had no experience, Ms. Van put the sea worms directly into the fish sauce but it did not bring out the delicious and characteristic flavor.
 She tried boiling it, but boiling traditional fish sauce would lose its delicious flavor and beneficial bacteria in the fish sauce.
 After that, she spent time learning from the experiences of professional fish sauce makers, trying many different ways but the aroma of the sea worms was still not much.
-Too discouraged, thinking that she would hardly succeed, she gave up the idea of making sea worm fish sauce and put the jars of fish sauce deep in the kitchen cabinet.
+Too discouraged, thinking that she would hardly succeed, she gave up the idea of making sea worm fish sauce and put the jars of fish sauce deep in the kitchen cupboard.

 The fish sauce was already fragrant, but the sandworm residue in the fish sauce made it taste bad.
 She continued to try to filter the sandworm residue with a cloth, but the fish sauce was still not clear.
 She asked for advice from those in the profession, and was shown some ways to filter the fish sauce to ensure clarity.